DIY Geometric Wall Jewelry Organizer

 Screw in the nipples on the flanges, then screw on the galvanized T’s and tighten.
 Touch up screws with the acrylic copper paint, (it matches the metallic gold spray paint I chose perfectly).

-When I added the larger dowels into the galvanized T’s, the dowels would not fit snug, they would turn and were a bit loose in the T’s.
-I hammered a small piece of the small wooden dowel to break it up and then I inserted it into the T’s like a wedge to tighten the dowel’s so they will not turn.
-Worked perfectly!
+TIP: When I added the larger dowels into the galvanized T’s, the dowels would not fit snugly, they would turn and were a bit loose in the T’s.
+I hammered a small piece of the small wooden dowel to break it up and then I inserted it into the T’s like a wedge to tighten the dowels so they will not turn.
+They worked perfectly!

 Add your Z-clip picture hanger to the back of the wood.
 Mount it to the wall, then add the eye hooks and insert the small dowels.
 Hang your jewelry and that’s it!